DarkObscuro/form/README.md

 Folder that contains the extra fonts used in this form

 ## IMAGE
-Folder that contains the icon and some extra images
+Folder that contains the favicon

 ## JS
 Folder that contains all the JavaScript files of the project.
 There are three at the moment: